SENSE®

 Jane B. Keith MSPT, CNT

 Jane B. Keith has been a practicing pediatric PT since 1992 after graduating from Washington University School of Physical Therapy.
 She began her neonatal training at St. Louis Children’s Hospital.
-Since moving to Birmingham, AL in 1993, she has been involved in establishing PT in the NICU in 2 area hospitals, as well as being the sole provider at a 3rd hospital.
+Since moving to Birmingham, AL in 1993, she has been involved in establishing PT in the NICU in two area hospitals, as well as being the sole provider at a 3rd hospital.
 She is currently part of the neonatal therapy team in a level IV unit.
-Her team purchased the SENSE program 3 years ago after learning about it at the NANT conference.
+Her team purchased the SENSE® program 3 years ago after learning about it at the NANT conference.
 For her, this was the first program that took the information she learned as a neonatal therapist and translated it into a practical way to educate parents and staff.
-She is excited to be part of the SENSE task force so that this program can continue to support best practices in neonatal care.
+She is excited to be part of the SENSE® task force so that this program can continue to support best practices in neonatal care.
 She would like to thank Bobbi Pineda and her staff for this opportunity to participate.

 Robert White MD

-Robert White is a neonatologist at Beacon Children’s Hospital in South Bend, IN.
+Robert White is a neonatologist at Beacon Children’s Hospital in South Bend, Indiana.
 He has worked on improving the structural and operational aspects of environment of care environment for high-risk newborns and their families through research, teaching, and co-leadership of the Gravens Conference, the International Newborn Brain Conference, and the Committee to Establish Recommended Standards for Newborn ICU Design.

 Adriana Rusch MOT, OTR/L, SCFES, SWC, NTMTC, IBCLC